bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - advanced techniques/README.md

   - for example, `cfg` is written without quotes, so it's detected as a string
   - but for more combo widgets (sampler, scheduler), we have to force type to be Any (`*`)

+> [!TIP]
-We won't go into details here about the configuration file itself, but you can find more information in the corresponding [node reference](../../../node%20reference/output%20config.md) and the [dedicated tutorials](../../../tutorials/Output%20Config/).
+> We won't go into details here about the configuration file itself, but you can find more information in the corresponding [node reference](../../../node%20reference/output%20config.md) and the [dedicated tutorials](../../../tutorials/Output%20Config/).

 ## TL;DR / Conclusion